pubkey/rxdb/docs-src/tutorials/server-couchdb.md

 # Using the Server Plugin

-In this tutorial you learn how to use the server plugin and replicate data from a node-process to the client.
+In this tutorial you learn how to use the CouchDB server plugin and replicate data from a node-process to the client.
+It starts a server that is compatible with the [CouchDB replication protocol](https://docs.couchdb.org/en/3.2.0/replication/protocol.html).

+**NOTICE**: The CouchDB server plugin can only be used with the [PouchDB RxStorage](../rx-storage-pouchdb.md).

-The server plugin is usefull
+The CouchDB server plugin is usefull

 - To simulate the couchdb in developer-mode without setting up a real one
 - To replicate data between the renderer and the node-process in an electron-app